zarf-dev/proposals/0033-registry-proxy/README.md

 -->

 A new `--registry-proxy` flag will be added to zarf init.
 Enabling this flag causes Zarf to create a DaemonSet running a proxy on each node that will connect directly to the registry service.
 Both the injector and proxy will require DaemonSets, and the injector will be long lived.
 Once this feature is stable, `--registry-proxy` will default to true.
-The proxy will with either use hostIP and hostPort or hostNetwork. hostPort is preferred as it presents a lower security risk. hostNetwork will be required when redirecting traffic from localhost to a different IP is disabled, such as in IPv6 single stack clusters or in some distros with custom IP table rules, such as OpenShift.
-HostPort will be used by for IPv4 and dual stack cluster, while hostNetwork will be used for IPv6 clusters.
+The proxy will either use hostIP and hostPort or hostNetwork. hostPort is preferred as it presents lower security risk. hostNetwork will be required when redirecting traffic from localhost to a different IP is disabled, such as in IPv6 single stack clusters or in some distros with custom IP table rules, such as OpenShift.
+HostPort will be used for IPv4 and dual stack clusters, while hostNetwork will be used for IPv6 clusters.
 There will also be a Zarf package variable that allows users to use hostNetwork.

 ![Registry proxy Diagram](image.png)

 A user can run `--registry-proxy` during `zarf init` and their choice will be saved to the cluster and used on subsequent runs during `init`.
 If a user wants to switch back to the localhost NodePort solution they must run `zarf init --registry-proxy=false`.
 If a user runs `zarf init` without the `--registry-proxy` flag on an already initialized cluster, Zarf will continue using the registry setup that was used during the initial init, whether that is the registry proxy or NodePort solution.

 The proxy and the registry will connect over mTLS.
 Zarf will create a certificate authority along with a client and server certificate using the authority.
-If a certificate has less than half of it's total lifecycle remaining, then it will be rotated automatically during `zarf init`.
+If a certificate has less than half of its total lifecycle remaining, then it will be rotated automatically during `zarf init`.
 Users will be able to specify their own certificates through flags on `zarf init`: `--registry-server-cert-file`, `--registry-server-key-file`, `--registry-client-key-file`, and `--registry-client-cert-file`.

 ### User Stories (Optional)